One of the most common questions we receive from clients is, “Do I need a Will?”

-A Will is a legal document that specifies who will inherit your property and assets when you pass away.
-When you have a valid Will, you boost the likelihood of your assets going where you want them to and reduce any risk of them being tied up in costly and lengthy legal battles well after your passing.
+A Will is a legal document that sets out who receives your assets when you die.
+With a valid Will, you increase the chance that your assets go where you intend.
+You also reduce the risk of disputes and costly legal proceedings.

-This article examines the key reasons why you need a Will to help you understand just how significant this legal document is.
+This article explains the key reasons why you need a Will and why it matters.

 Assigning Your Assets

-Alternatively, you might dedicate your assets to supporting a charity or cause that’s important to you.
+You can also leave assets to a charity or cause that matters to you.

 Personal and Heirloom Items